'Mischievous propaganda', says Azad after speculation about political plans

 After the announcement of the Padma awards on Tuesday evening, Congress leader Jairam Ramesh, while commenting on CPI (M) leader Buddhadeb Bhattacharya's refusal to accept the award, said, "He wants to be Azad not Ghulam".

+Congress veteran and former law minister Ashwani Kumar came out in support of Azad and hit out at Ramesh, saying his criticism of Azad is nothing less than a "shameful innuendo" and does not do justice to the ethos of the Congress party.

+"Congress Rajya Sabha Whip's criticism of Ghulam Nabi Azad for receiving the Padma award is nothing less than a shameful innuendo intended to rob both the Award and its recipient of the deserved dignity.
+"Such a mindset does not do justice to the dignitarian ethos of the Congress," Kumar said in a statement.

-However, senior Congress leader Kapil Sibal, who is also in the G23, said on Wednesday that it was ironic that the Congress does not need Azad's services when the nation recognises his contributions to public life.
+Senior Congress leader Kapil Sibal, who is also in the G23, said that it was ironic that the Congress does not need Azad's services when the nation recognises his contributions to public life.
+"Ghulam Nabi Azad conferred Padam Bhushan.

-Prime Minister Narendra Modi had showered praise on Azad during his farewell speech for the Congress leader in the Upper House and the latter had returned the sentiment.
+Congratulations bhaijan.
+Ironic that the Congress doesn't need his services when the nation recognises his contributions to public life," Sibal said on Twitter.
+Other members of the G-23 Anand Sharma, Bhupinder Singh Hooda, Manish Tewari, Shashi Tharoor and Raj Babbar congratulated Azad for the Padma award, saying it was "well-deserved".
+"It is good to be recognised for one's public service even by a government of the other side," said Tharoor in a tweet.
+Shiv Sena leader Priyanka Chaturvedi also criticised Ramesh saying it shows one's shallowness.

+"Calling someone Azad for declining a national honour and Ghulam for accepting it, shows how shallow one's thought is towards a national honour.
+"This isn't the first nor the last time that opposition leaders will be acknowledged for their work, please maintain that spirit and dignity," Chaturvedi, who was earlier with the Congress, said.

 Dear Reader,